Summer Garden Awards

 SPECIAL AWARDS FOR COMMERCIAL PROPERTY GARDENS

-This trophy will be awarded to the Premier Garden from classes 7 – 11.
+This award will be issued to the Premier Garden from classes 7 – 11.

 To be judged by a separate panel.